Omega-3 Foods: 10 Foods With High Levels of Omega-3

 While many grains contain omega-3 fatty acids, the problem is the processing.
 When grains are processed and made into breads and cereals, they lose much of their nutritional content.
 This is why you’ll often find cereals and other grain foods that have been fortified, which means the nutrients have been added back in during manufacturing.

-Unless you’re a Mediterranean diet devotee, you might find it challenging to incorporate three servings of fatty fish into your weekly diet.
-Even if you switch your cooking oil, you still might not get enough omega-3.
 That’s because the requirement for obtaining the benefits of omega-3 is high, and even eating foods high in omega-3 still might not net you the omega-3 benefits you want.
 In addition, there could be risks of getting too much omega-3.

 How Much Omega-3 Do I Need?

 Research has continually suggested that for optimum omega-3 benefits, you must take at least 2,000 mg daily.
 Most people will need between 2,000-3,000 mg per day.
 It is often difficult to get that much from dietary sources of omega-3, which is why fish oil supplements are now one of the top 10 most popular supplements in the United States.
-And this is where omega-3 gets a little tricky.
+This is where omega-3 gets a little tricky.

 Which Omega-3 Fatty Acid Do You Need?